-And if you’re doing it, I recommend a camper van.
+If you plan on driving in Iceland, I recommend renting a camper van.
 We met travelers along the way that rented a regular car and were staying in guest houses along the way, but all of them said they wished they would have done the camper van.
 You’ll want to book the camper van early!
 There’s quite a few companies that rent them out and for the most part they come equipped with your basic road trip needs—portable stove, cooler, gas, thin mattress, etc. But they go fast!
 We booked our van in late March.
 After we realized we booked a stick shift van in late spring (also something to be aware of!), all the automatic ones had already been reserved!
 But hey, my cousin learned to drive stick shift because of it!

 The camper van was the biggest expense of the trip (~$1,500), but well worth it.
 Considering we rented it for 10 days, we ended up paying less than what we would have spent on Airbnb’s, hostels, or guest houses.
 It gave us precious flexibility—we could sleep anywhere we wanted and didn’t have to worry about being on time to check in or out of anywhere.
 There are great, super cheap campgrounds all along the Ring Road, with kitchens, common rooms with wifi, and showers!
 The first few days we spent in Reykjavík before heading out, we did Airbnb, and the last couple after coming back, we stayed at a new friend’s apartment, which was clutch.